Kimili2008/my-notes/weekly review/Kimi's weekly review 1 The basic structure of a CPU.md

 Register used to store the address of the instruction to be fetched.
 When an instruction is executed, the value of PC will increment by one to store the next address.

 2. *IR* *: Index Register*
-An index register is iused in index addressing.
+An index register is used in index addressing.
 Most not only used in the determination of an operand address, but also can be used as a counter.

 3. *MAR: Memory address Register*
 A register of constant storage, used to store the address of data which is going to be loaded.